brucewayneoptimusprime/AI-Powered-Interior-Visualization-Toolkit/README.md

 ---

-## How to Run the Jupyter Notebooks for the Project (Kaggle‑Supported)
+## How to Run the Jupyter Notebooks for the Project
 1. Place room and rug images into `Input_Images/`.
 2. Open `rug-insertion-image-lowres.ipynb` (for a quick run) or `high-resolution-rug-insertion-image.ipynb` (for the full pipeline).
 3. Run all cells; composites will appear in `output_images/`.